International Tower Hill Mines (NYSEAMERICAN:THM) Research Coverage Started at StockNews.com

 Institutional Investors Weigh In On International Tower Hill Mines

-An institutional investor recently raised its position in International Tower Hill Mines stock.
-Renaissance Technologies LLC lifted its holdings in shares of International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 25.2% during the 4th quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 161,859 shares of the mining company’s stock after acquiring an additional 32,559 shares during the period.
-Renaissance Technologies LLC owned 0.08% of International Tower Hill Mines worth $69,000 at the end of the most recent reporting period.
-55.34% of the stock is currently owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in International Tower Hill Mines stock.
+Virtu Financial LLC grew its holdings in International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 314.9% in the 4th quarter, according to the company in its most recent filing with the SEC.
+The firm owned 61,808 shares of the mining company’s stock after buying an additional 46,910 shares during the quarter.
+Virtu Financial LLC’s holdings in International Tower Hill Mines were worth $26,000 at the end of the most recent quarter.
+Institutional investors and hedge funds own 55.34% of the company’s stock.

 About International Tower Hill Mines